 1A \$25 fee will be assessed for all students taking TECP 50C, TECP 51C, TECP 87C and TECP 88C to cover the cost of clinical practice.
 2If candidates do not complete the portfolio by the end of the student teaching semester, they will enroll in TECP 92C: The Teaching Portfolio (1 credit seminar) to complete the portfolio.

-TEACHER EDUCATION CONVERSION PROGRAM FOR MATH, SCIENCE, OR COMPUTER SCIENCE
+TEACHER EDUCATION CONVERSION PROGRAM - MATHEMATICS OR SCIENCE

-This program is for students that hold a bachelor's degree and want a license to teach mathematics, science, special education, or English Speakers of Other Languages (ESOL).
+This program is for students that hold a bachelor's degree and want a license to teach mathematics or science.